zhengqmark/indexfs-0.3/README.md

 --------------------

 IndexFS depends on `gflags`, `glog`, and `thrift`.
-In order to build IndexFS from source code, you will also need to install a C++ building system such as `gcc`, `g++`, `make`, `autoconf`, `automake`, and `libtool`.
+In order to build IndexFS from its source, you will also need a C++ building system such as `GUN` including `gcc`, `g++`, `make`, `autoconf`, `automake`, and `libtool`.

-In addition, some benchmarks that IndexFS uses to evaluate system performance are build with MPI -- at least one implementation of MPI (`OpenMPI`) should be present for these benchmarks to compile and run.
+In addition, some benchmarks that IndexFS uses to evaluate system performance are build with `MPI` -- at least one implementation of MPI (`OpenMPI`) should be present for these benchmarks to compile and run.

-To help ease IndexFS deployment and avoid dependency issues, IndexFS provides gflags, glog, and thrift source packages along with its src code tar ball.
+To help ease IndexFS deployment and avoid dependency issues, IndexFS provides gflags, glog, and thrift source packages along with its src code.
 System administrators may directly use these packages to build and install these required IndexFS dependencies.

 #### STEP-BY-STEP INSTRUCTIONS